Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 The vast majority of our suppliers are based in Europe and North America.
 They are required to take steps to prevent modern slavery and human trafficking in their own businesses and supply chains, whether under the Modern Slavery Act 2015 or equivalent legislation in other jurisdictions.

-We do not employ significant numbers of temporary or agency staff.
-We only use specified, reputable recruitment agencies.
-We maintain a list of approved agencies which is reviewed bi-annually.
+Where we use temporary or agency staff, we only use specified, reputable recruitment agencies and professional services firms.
+We maintain a list of approved agencies which is reviewed annually.

 Our policies on slavery and human trafficking